stevegal/objectdetect_ws/README.md

 Note the first N runs will be slow as it initializes each of the new sessions and runs through the model, but after that it will fly

-It's a spring boot app and you can tweak the settings using the properties file
+It's a spring boot app and you can tweak the settings using the properties file.
+Normal control of mail server (example below id for google)
+I've allowed up to 2MB in the file uploader in the example below.
+Change to suit.

+I've also filtered out results based on confidence level and label and that controlled from the properties as well

 ```yaml
 server: